 What is a Systematic Review?

-A Systematic Review is a form of research by collecting, appraising and synthesizing evidence to answer a particular question, in a very transparent and systematic way.
-Data (or evidence) used in systematic reviews have origin in scholarly literature – published or unpublished–, so its findings are of extreme reliability; plus, they are normally collated and appraised by an independent panel of experts in the field.
+A systematic review is a form of research done collecting, appraising and synthesizing evidence to answer a particular question, in a very transparent and systematic way.
+Data (or evidence) used in systematic reviews have their origin in scholarly literature – published or unpublished.
+So, findings are typically very reliable.
+In addition, they are normally collated and appraised by an independent panel of experts in the field.
 Unlike traditional reviews, systematic reviews are very comprehensive and don’t rely on a single author’s point of view, thus avoiding bias.

-They are specially important in the medical field, for example, where doctors need to be constantly up-to-date with new, high-quality information to lead their daily decisions.
-Also, systematic reviews can be a way of avoiding new primary studies, as they collect information from previous research and take new, more comprehensive, conclusions upon them.
-They can even help identify lack of evidence or knowledge limitations, suggesting, consequently, the undertaking of a new primary study if needed.
+Systematic reviews are especially important in the medical field, where health practitioners need to be constantly up-to-date with new, high-quality information to lead their daily decisions.
+Since systematic reviews, by definition, collect information from previous research, the pitfalls of new primary studies is avoided.
+They often, in fact, identify lack of evidence or knowledge limitations, and consequently recommend further study, if needed.

 Why are systematic reviews important?

-- They appraise the validity of the results and finding of the collected studies in an impartial way;
+- Systematic reviews appraise the validity of the results and findings of the collected studies in an impartial way.

 - They define clear objectives and reproducible methodologies.